Jubatian/rrpge-spec/specs/kcall.rst

 Only device types allowed in the Application Header (see "bin_rpa.rst") may be returned.

-If bit 4 is set, it indicates that de device maps to the same physical device as an another, and that another device is a more accurate representation (for example a device type of digital gamepad may map to a keyboard).
+If bit 4 is set, it indicates that the device maps to the same physical device as an another, and that another device is a more accurate representation (for example a device type of digital gamepad may map to a keyboard).